 Call urgently or go to the ER if:

-- infant less than 3 months with fever
+infant less than 2 months of age with fever

 Common questions about common colds: